Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Introduction

 \section{Introduction}

 Large language models (LLMs) have evolved from passive text generators into general-purpose reasoning systems capable of understanding diverse data, planning actions, and using external tools.
 Building on these capabilities, LLM-powered agents extend LLMs into integrated systems that decompose complex objectives, invoke tools, interact with dynamic environments, and coordinate with humans or other agents to achieve high-level goals over extended horizons \citep{acharya2025agentic,luo2025large,wang2024survey,tran2025multi}.
-This shift marks not only a technical expansion of LLM capabilities but also a conceptual transition toward autonomous, adaptive, and socially grounded intelligent assistants.
+This shift marks not only a technical expansion of LLM capabilities but also a broader shift toward autonomous, adaptive, and socially grounded intelligent assistants.

-As agent systems increasingly support long-term interaction and autonomous decision-making, personalization emerges as a central requirement for maintaining contextual continuity and aligning agent behavior with individual user goals across domains such as education, healthcare, and recommendation \citep{chu2025llm,wang2025survey,peng2025survey}.
-In LLM-powered agents, personalization extends across the full decision pipeline, shaping how agents interpret user intent, retain information over time, generate plans, and execute actions \citep{zhang2024personalization,tseng2024two}.
-This system-wide scope introduces new challenges, including handling dynamic and multimodal feedback, maintaining consistency across interacting components, balancing user-specific adaptation with general capabilities, and safeguarding privacy and security.
-Correspondingly, evaluating personalized agents requires moving beyond static correctness to capture long-term effectiveness, adaptability, and user satisfaction.
+As agent systems increasingly support long-term interaction and autonomous decision-making, personalization emerges as a central requirement for maintaining contextual continuity and aligning agent behavior with individual user preferences across domains such as education, healthcare, and recommendation \citep{chu2025llm,wang2025survey,peng2025survey}.
+For \textbf{personalized LLM-powered agents (PLAs)}, personalization extends beyond response style and operates across the full decision pipeline, influencing how agents infer user intent, preserve user-relevant information over time, generate personalized plans, and carry out actions in external environments \citep{zhang2024personalization,tseng2024two}.
+However, this broadened scope also introduces substantial challenges, including integrating dynamic and multimodal feedback, preserving consistency across interacting components, reconciling user-specific adaptation with general competence, and safeguarding privacy and security.
+As a result, the evaluation of PLAs must move beyond static correctness and instead account for long-term effectiveness, adaptability, and user satisfaction.